 Since I use my iPhone for most of my video shots I wanted a gimbal.
 Gimbals make a huge difference in video quality although with GoPro releasing hyper-smooth technology I don’t know how long gimbals will be needed.
-I have the Zhiyn Smooth 3 which has been great.
-The improvements the company has made on the Smooth 4 look amazing.
-This is a great, affordable gimbal.
+I have been using the Zhiyn Smooth for several years now and love it.

 There are many cases available for the Mavic Pro, but I didn’t want another backpack or luggage piece to haul around.
 These small waterproof cases protect the drone/controller and can easily be slipped into my backpack.

 These Seagate hard drives are what I use to back up my photography while on the road.
-There is a saying that I live by when it comes to digital photography “it doesn’t exist until it exists in two places.”
+There is a saying that I live by when it comes to all things digital “it doesn’t exist until it exists in two places.”
 Backing up your photography is essential.
-I actually backup all my RAW photos and I also backup all my edited photos but that might be overkill.
+I actually backup all my RAW photos and I also backup all my edited photos but that might be overkill for most people.

 The art of processing photos has been a part of photography since the invention of the camera.
 The modern digital age is no different.
 Only the tools have changed.
 Processing is needed to produce the best photos possible.
 Adobe makes the best photo processing software on the market.
 Lightroom is not only an incredibly powerful photo processor but the file system is very well thought through.
 Add in the editing power of Photoshop and the Create Cloud Photography Plan is second to none.
 Please be aware that this is a subscription plan and only good for one year.